eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/12_more-on-architecture.md

   - Domain (**Hello DDD**);
 - Goal is to make the components independent, loosely coupled and easy to test;
 - The _Domain_ is the core, the businees logic;
-- _Ports_ are the interface with the outside world, like APIs, DB connectores, message queue clients and so on;
+- _Ports_ are the interface with the outside world, like APIs, DB connectors, message queue clients and so on;
 - _Adapters_ convert the data received/sent from _Ports_ into/from the _Domain_;

 # Peer to Peer Architecture